mshumayl/cidr-checkr/README.md

 # cidr-checkr

-cidr-checkr is a tool for quickly analyzing CIDR ranges, detecting overlaps, and providing detailed insights into IP address allocations.
-It is designed for network engineers, security teams, and DevOps professionals to validate and manage IP address configurations effectively.
+`cidr-checkr` is a lightweight HTTP API for analyzing CIDR ranges, detecting overlaps, and gaining quick insights into IP address space.
+It's built for network engineers, security teams, and DevOps professionals who want to improve efficiency over manual CIDR calculations and IP lookups.

+By automating IP math and conflict detection, `cidr-checkr` helps validate subnets, prevent misconfigurations, and manage complex network topologies with confidence.

-This tool is currently implemented as a headless HTTP API server, making it easy to integrate into other systems or automation workflows.
+Delivered as a headless API server, it integrates seamlessly into CI/CD pipelines, infrastructure-as-code workflows, or any custom automation system.

 ## Features